CurveDocs/curve-resources/docs/crvusd/loan-creation.md

 ## **Loan Creation**

-In standard mode, creating a loan using crvUSD requires only setting the amount of the collateral asset you wish to add and the amount of crvUSD you want to borrow in return.
-After you have determined your collateral amount, the UI will display the maximum amount you can borrow, as well as the health and borrow rate.
+In standard mode, creating a loan with crvUSD involves setting the amount of collateral asset to be added and the quantity of crvUSD desired for borrowing.
+Once the collateral amount is determined, the UI displays the maximum sum available for borrowing, along with the health and borrow rate.

 <figure markdown>
   ![](../images/tbtc_create_simple_a.png){ width="300" }